Photo credit: CyrilLutz / Shutterstock.com

 This is the way that every new internal combustion engine gets the fuel into the chamber, regardless if it’s a gasoline or diesel burner.
 The process is controlled by the ECU (the car’s computer), so the injector will always supply the fuel right when the engine needs it.
 Timing is very important, as injecting fuel too early or too late can cause the engine not to work as expected or even damage it.

-Considering the injector is a very delicate part, with very small canals and constantly under high pressure, it needs almost ideal working conditions, like extremely clean fuel and in the case of direct injection systems, clean nozzle tip, and a clean combustion chamber.
+Considering the injector is a very delicate part, with very small canals and constantly under high pressure, it needs almost ideal working conditions, like extremely clean fuel and in the case of direct injection systems, a clean nozzle tip and a clean combustion chamber.

 How are fuel injectors getting clogged up?